FC Barcelona Bàsquet: Early years

-WHAT WENT WRONG 1960
+Decline in the 1960s

 The 1960s and 1970s saw the team in decline.
 In 1961 the club president Enric Llaudet dissolved the team in spite of its popularity.
 However, in 1962, the club was reformed after a campaign by the fans.
 In 1964 the league's Primera División was cut from fourteen teams to eight and the club found themselves in the Segunda División after not finishing between the two first qualified teams in the relegation playoffs.
 However they quickly returned to the top division after being crowned Segunda champions in 1965.
 During the 1970s the club was persistently overshadowed by its rivals Real Madrid and Joventut.

 Revival in the 1980s

 In the 1980s club president Josep Lluís Núñez gave the team his full support with the aim of making the club the best in Spain and Europe.
 His support produced results and during the decade inspired by their coach Aíto García Reneses and players like Juan Antonio San Epifanio (better known as Epi), Andrés Jiménez, Sibilio, Audie Norris and Solozábal, the club won six Spanish championships, five Spanish cups, two European Cup Winners' Cups, the Korać Cup and the World Championship.
 However the European Cup remained elusive, ending as runners-up in 1984.
+In the 1987–88 season Barça won the Copa Príncipe, Liga ACB, Copa del Rey and the Supercopa completing a quadruple.